feitreim/website/README.md

 # personal website

-A bare-bones static site generator + web server in one Rust binary.
+A bare-bones static site generator + web server in one.

 - `posts/*.md` → `dist/posts/*.html`
 - `main.md` → `dist/index.html` (the `{{posts}}` marker is replaced by the auto-generated post list)